Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Reversible cushion helps even out wear Can feel warm on long sits
+Reversible cushion Can feel warm

-Semi-attached back cuts down on reshaping Not a formal upright sofa
+Back cushions need less reshaping Not a formal upright sofa

 Monroe Sofa